dhuertas/numeracion_operadores/README.md

 # Numeracion Operadores
-Python utility script to find public phone operator information from a phone number (Spain only).
+Python utility script to find public operator information from a phone number (Spain only).

 The script searches the database from Comisión Nacional de los Mercados y la Competencia (CNMC):